eeeschwartz/content-guide/pages/commonly-used-government-terms.md

 **Company, Corporation**

-> In news releases, letters and memorandums, abbreviate as Co./Corp. when used at the end of a company name.
-In brochures, spell out each.
+> Use Co. or Cos. when a business uses either word at the end of its proper name.
+If company or companies appears alone in second reference, spell the word out.

 **Councilmember**